 Cara Delevigne sports her 1" barrel curls to one side with the help of a matching accessory.
 Accessories are having a moment and the one you use can determine just how casual or formal your style is.
-(P.S., these are are favorites that are currently trending.)
+(P.S., these are are trending favorites.)